Kay05/employeeApp/README.md

 ```
 php artisan db:seed --class=EmployeeSeeder
 ```
-If you are having issues with docker the backend can run seperately if you have php 7.4 installed on your local machine
+If you are having issues with docker the backend and frontend can run seperately, if you have php 7.4 installed on your local machine

 ```
 install composer